mvolkmann/blog/src/smalltalk/44-deploying.md

 ## Preparing User Images

-To create images that define applications to be used by non-developers, it is a good idea to display and remove developer features.
+To create images that define applications to be used by non-developers, it is a good idea to disable and remove developer features.
 This the confusion that can arise when users accidentally open developer features and results in smaller images.